datagovuk/dgu-vagrant-puppet/README.md

 Occasionally when working with pdb you will find it goes into a mode where nothing you type appears on the screen.
 The solution without having to start a new terminal is to type on the command-line (blind):

     stty echo

+## Paster shell

+You can get a python shell which has the database loaded:

+    sudo -u www-data /home/co/ckan/bin/paster --plugin=pylons shell /var/ckan/ckan.ini

 # Puppet notes